Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/scRNA_Sequence_Seurat.md

                           sep = "\t")'''
 ```
 ## Perform Clustering
 In order to begin clustering, it is important to know which commands to use to create a clustering plot.
-Below are all the Seurat commands you are allowed to use with the Seurat package.
+Below are all the Seurat commands with a description of each command you can use with the Seurat package.

 ```bash
 NormalizeData
 ```
-normalizes the gene expression data for each cell to make it comparable across cells
+Normalizes the gene expression data for each cell to make it comparable across cells

 ```bash
 FindVariableFeatures
 ```
-identifies genes with high variability across cells
+Identifies genes with high variability across cells
 ```bash
 ScaleData
 ```
-centers and scales the data
+Centers and scales the data
 ```bash
 RunPCA
 ```